SEO Frequently Asked Questions

 The following is a list of the top question we typically receive from our customers, potential customers, and interested parties.

 Q. How long will it take to get my site listed in Google’s natural or “Organic” listings?

 A. This depends on many factors.
 Be aware that getting “listed” and getting good positioning in the search engine results pages (SERP) are two entirely different things.
 Getting listed is fairly easy but the most important aspect is getting good organic positioning so we will discuss this here.

 In short, it could take anywhere from several months to up to several years to achieve favorable positioning in Google.

-Some determining factors on achieving good position are:
+Some determining factors on achieving good ranking positions are:

-- Web Site Optimization – Is you site optimized correctly for your relevant keyword phrases?
+- Web Site Optimization – Is your site optimized correctly for your relevant keyword phrases?

 - Inbound Links – Do you have many relevant, high Domain/Page Authority links that point to your site?
 This is as important as the optimization itself!